local-ch/lhs/README.md

 ## Partial Update

 Often you just want to update a single attribute on an existing record.
-As ActiveRecord's `update_attribute` skips validation, which is unlikely with api services, LHS uses `partial_update` for that matter.
+As ActiveRecord's `update_attribute` skips validation, which is unlikely with api services, and `update_attributes` is just an alias for `update`, LHS introduces `partial_update` for that matter.

 `partial_update` will return false if persisting fails. `partial_update!` instead will an raise exception.